Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Capped Public Goods

-Let us say that an SPLC instance is \emph{well-behaved} if the derived instance is cap-sufficient in the sense of \Cref{def:well-behaved}.
+Let us say that an SPLC instance is \emph{well-behaved} if the derived instance is cap-sufficient in the sense of \Cref{def:cap-sufficient}.
 This is guaranteed to be the case, for example, if for every agent $i$, the total length of segments with positive slope across all projects is at least $B$.
 Similar sufficient conditions are used for private goods equilibria \citep[e.g.,][Section 2]{vazirani2011separablePLC}.

-\begin{theorem} Let $I$ be a well-behaved instance of the public goods problem with SPLC utilities.
-Then any zero-respecting Lindahl equilibrium for the instance $I'$ as constructed in \Cref{def:splc-reduction} can be transformed into a core-stable allocation for the SPLC instance $I$. \end{theorem} \begin{proof} Suppose that $x'$ is a zero-respecting Lindahl equilibrium allocation for $I'$.
+\begin{proposition} [Reduction from SPLC to caps] Let $I$ be a well-behaved instance of the public goods problem with SPLC utilities.
+Then any zero-respecting Lindahl equilibrium for the instance $I'$ as constructed in \Cref{def:splc-reduction} can be transformed into a core allocation for the SPLC instance $I$. \end{proposition} \begin{proof} Suppose that $x'$ is a zero-respecting Lindahl equilibrium allocation for $I'$.
 By \Cref{cor:pareto}, $x'$ is Pareto-optimal.
-Note that we always have $s_{ij^t} \ge s_{ij^{t-1}}$ by concavity, and for at least one agent the inequality is strict (by minimality of the chosen common subdivision).
-Thus, Pareto-optimality implies that if $x'_{j^t} > 0$ then $x'_{j^{t-1}} = \text{cap}_{j^t}$ (which equals $\ell_j^t$).
-This allows us to define an allocation $x$ for instance $I$ by setting $x_j = \smash{\sum_{t = 1}^{k_j}} x'_{j^t}$.
-We now argue that $x$ is core stable.
+Note that we always have $s_{ij}^t \le s_{ij}^{t-1}$ by concavity, and for at least one agent the inequality is strict (by minimality of the chosen common subdivision).
+Thus, Pareto-optimality implies that if $x'_{j^t} > 0$ then $x'_{j^{t-1}} = \text{cap}_{j^{t-1}} = \ell_j^{t-1}$.
+This allows us to define an allocation $x$ for the instance $I$ by setting $x_j = \smash{\sum_{t = 1}^{k_j}} x'_{j^t}$.
+We now argue that $x$ is in the core.